You get that perfectionism is the biggest stumbling block we face as creatives, right?

 This is a BIG problem because self-confidence is essential for real creativity.
 Reason?
 It allows us to boldly pursue our unique vision.

 If we’re not confident, we get stuck in a chicken and egg: Lack of confidence in our own vision causes us to imitate others; in turn, imitating others causes us to be even less confident in our personal vision.

 You can easily see that this is a scenario that can’t have a good outcome.

 But how do you recognise whether you’re creatively confident?
 And what can you do about it if it turns out you’re not?

 How to Recognise if You’re Creatively Confident

-It’s something that manifests itself in a myriad behaviours that form the bedrock of a productive and successful creative life.
+Creative confidence is something more complex that manifests itself in a myriad behaviours.
+It forms the bedrock of a productive and successful creative life.